 We made three FastPass+ reservations the night before, only one of which we wound up using.
 We grabbed Alien Swirling Saucers for 12:30PM, Star Tours for 2:45PM, and Tower of Terror for 7PM (we didn’t plan on keeping the latter two).
-We highly recommend snagging any one of the three Toy Story Land rides in advance, but you can easily ride them even if you don’t.
+We highly recommend snagging any one of the three Toy Story Land rides in advance.

 Getting Alien Swirling Saucers for a Saturday on a Friday night wasn’t too tough.
 I grabbed something like a 2PM within a few minutes of searching and then modified it up to a 12:30PM pretty easily.
 Toy Story Mania was also readily available, but I wasn’t able to get a Slinky Dog Dash FastPass+ in the few minutes I tried.